Hiteswar Saikia: Controversy regarding Manmohan Singh's residence in Saikia House

 Hiteswar was a close friend and associate of Dr Manmohan Singh, the Prime Minister of India.
 In fact, Manmohan Singh became a Rajya Sabha MP from Assam quota by claiming that he was a resident of Assam by producing a house rent receipt from Saikia's wife Smt.
 Hemoprabha Saikia.
 According to an affidavit submitted by Manmohan Singh, the prime minister stays in Saikia's rented house at Sarumotoria by paying a monthly rent of Rupees 700.
-Manmohan Singh could become a Rajya Sabha member, and thereby a prime minister, chiefly by falsely claiming that he was a resident of Hiteswar Saikia's house in Guwahati.

 Death

-As his transplanted kidney is failing fast, his recurrent fever refused to go and he was finding more difficulty in breathing.
-Doctors insisted to take rest but Saikia refused and continuing on his post-political career until his untimely demise on 22 April 1996, at the age of 60 years.
+As his transplanted kidney was failing fast, his recurrent fever refused to go and he was finding more difficulty in breathing.
+Doctors insisted to take rest but Saikia refused and continuing on his post-political career until his untimely demise on 22 April 1996 of a cardiac arrest at the All India Institute of Medical Sciences, at the age of 61.
 On the day of his funeral, a Phuraluong Lue Dam worship rite of the Ahom religion was performed by Nagen Hazarika with other Mo'-Luongs or religious priests.